Louis-Aime/calendrical-javascript/README.md

 # calendrical-JS
 Basic routines in JS for computations on calendars, including
  * the Cycle Based Calendar Computation Engine
- * ExtDate and ExtDateTimeFormat, that extends Date and Intl.DateTimeFormat respectively
+ * ExtDate and ExtDateTimeFormat, that extend Date and Intl.DateTimeFormat respectively
  * pldr, a "private locale data register" that extends Unicode's CLDR for display of dates in several calendars.
 The software object anticipate the Temporal initiative of Ecma TC39.